What Is a Film Fixer? The Complete Guide to Production Fixers

 How Production Fixers Solve Problems That Would Stall a Shoot

-Here is the layout.
-The value of a fixer is clearest in the moments when things go sideways — or when careful preparation prevents them from going sideways at all.
-Here are three anonymized examples from our experience that illustrate what a production fixer brings to a global shoot in China.
+The value of a fixer shows clearest when things go sideways — or when careful prep stops them from going sideways at all.
+The three anonymized examples below, drawn from our own work, show what a fixer brings to a foreign shoot in China.

 - Regulatory rescue: restructuring a co-production application after first CFA rejection